 First-year students who attend Western Oregon University within one year of high school graduation are required to live on campus.
 As a result, WOU provides up to four residence halls specifically designed for a first-year living experience.

 Heritage Hall and Landers Hall feature community living options which include double rooms, shared community bathrooms, study rooms and public areas for group activities.
-In addition, this year, the suite style rooms of Barnum and Gentle Halls will complement the green spaces of our newest residence hall, Ackerman Hall to accommodate First-Year students.
+In addition, this year, the suite style rooms of Barnum Hall will complement the green spaces of our newest residence hall, Ackerman Hall to accommodate First-Year students.

 Western Oregon University offers a variety of living spaces for upperclass students to choose from as well.
-Traditionally, upperclass students are housed in the kitchenettes and suite style rooms of Butler Hall, and in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
-The Arbor Park Apartments (Cedar, Noble and Spruce Halls) round out the list of halls that are generally used to accommodate upperclass residents.
-The upperclass halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.
+Traditionally, upperclass students are housed in the suite style rooms of Barnum Hall and in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
+The Arbor Park Apartments (Cedar, Noble and Spruce Halls) round out the list of halls that are generally used to accommodate upper-division residents.
+The upper-division halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.

 For details on everything that is available to you as a residential student at Western Oregon University, please see our Amenities web page.